Festusenoch/TailAdmin-Laravel-Starter-Kit/README.md

 laravel new --using=laraveldaily/tailadmin-starter-kit
 ```

-From there, you can modify the kit to your needs.
+From there, you can modify the kit to your needs and add more pages.

+For more components, TailAdmin theme also has a [Pro version](https://checkout.tailadmin.com/buy/ed68b4bb-f0c6-4d20-a241-d3a5a81b0f25?aff=EEK4LN) (*affiliate link to support my work*) with 500+ components and dashboard variants.